dleovl/Bootstrap/README.md

 Install the [OTADisabler app from ichitaso](https://github.com/ichitaso/file/raw/main/OTADisabler_1.0.0.tipa) and disable OTA updates.

-If you're hesistant to use a TrollStore app to block updates, follow the [Blocking Updates guide on ios.cfw.guide](https://ios.cfw.guide/blocking-updates/).
+If you're hesistant to use a TrollStore app to block updates, follow the [Blocking Updates guide on ios.cfw.guide](https://ios.cfw.guide/blocking-updates/) for a temporary solution.

 ### Why don't my package managers have any URL schemes?
 URL schemes are **disabled** to mitigate jailbreak detection.
 You will need to manually copy repository URLs and paste them into the package managers yourself.